AndrewLuyt/divvy-bikeshare/prepare-data.md

 Prepare to Use the Divvy Dataset
 ================
 Andrew Luyt
-<br>Last updated: Tuesday August 10, 2021
+<br>Last updated: Friday August 13, 2021

 ## Summary